GlennPatrickMurphy/Follow_Me/README.md

 ### Encoder ###

-Creates a separable convolutional layer using an input layer and size of filters encoder extracts features that will later be used by the decoder.
-The encoder layers are the pretrained model. seperable convolutions is a technique used that reduces the number of parameters needed thus increases efficiency
+The encoder is the first section of the FCN, the encoder extracts features that will later be used by the decoder.
+The encoder is the portion which reduces to a 1x1 convolutional layer.
+The FCN created in this project includes separable convolution layers using the previous layer and filter depth.
+Seperable convolutions is a technique used that reduces the number of parameters needed thus increases efficiency, and reducing overfitting.
+Initially I started the project with only two convolution layers, I added a third layer on the 3rd trail in attempt to increase the IOU score (defined later).

 ### 1X1 Convolution ###
-By replacing the fully connected layers with a 1x1 convolutional layer a series of unsampleing through transposed convolutional layers is used to get to the output layer.
-This series of layers is known as the Decoder layer.
-Below

 Output of convolutional layer is a 4D tensor feedin this through a fully connected layer flattens it into a 2D tensor , spatial information is lost.
 This is avoided through 1x1 convolutions.
 1x1 convolution layer reduces dimensionalit of the layer.
 A benefit of the 1x1 convolutional layer is that you can test images of any size.
 batch normalization - normalizes each layer's inputs by using mean and variabce of the values in the current mini batch.
 Advantages of this are train fater and faster convergence.
 Allows high learning rate .
 Simplifies creation fo deeper networks and provides a bit of regulation